kevinpschaaf/enyo-wiki/Bootplate.md

 2. Load `debug.html` in a browser and see "Hello World".

-**Note:** Even if you don't plan to "Duplifork" bootplate so you can push it back to GitHub, if you pull the bootplate repo from GitHub you will still need to initialize the `enyo/libs` submodules by running this command from within the bootplate app's directory:
+**Note:** Even if you don't plan to "Duplifork" bootplate so you can push back to GitHub, if you pull the bootplate repo from GitHub, you will still need to initialize the `enyo/libs` submodules by running this command from within the bootplate app's directory:

         git submodule update --init

 ### The Non-GitHub Way

-1. If you have downloaded the Enyo source from [enyojs.com](http://enyojs.com), the zip archive should contain a copy of the bootplate template without the source control hooks.
-Locate the appropriate folder and open it.
+1. If you have downloaded the Enyo source from [enyojs.com](http://enyojs.com), the zip archive should contain a copy of the Bootplate template (without the source control hooks) in a top-level directory called `bootplate`.
+Locate this folder and open it.

 2. Load `debug.html` in a browser and see "Hello World".